learn-co-students/module-2-code-challenge-round-1-houston-web-03092-module-2-code-challenge---superheroines-1587131509/README.md

 ## Setup

 Before you begin coding your solution, clone this repo and then `cd` into it.
-Then run `bundle install`, `rails db:migrate`, and `rails db:seed` to install dependencies and set up the database, and run `rails s` to start the server.
+Then run `bundle install` to install dependencies.

 ## Domain

-There are three models in the domain: Power, Heroine, and a join model HeroinePower.
+There are two models in the domain: Power, and Heroine.

-Each Heroine can have multiple powers.
-Powers can belong to multiple Heroines.
+Each Heroine may only be gifted with ONE power.
+Powers can be shared by multiple Heroines.

 ## What You Already Have